ORresearcher/PhD-thesis/README.md

 # PhD-thesis

-Repository for the benchmark instances used for the PhD thesis "Exact and Heuristic Algorithms for Energy-Efficient Scheduling" by myself.
+Repository for the benchmark instances used for the PhD thesis "Exact and Heuristic Algorithms for Energy-Efficient Scheduling" by Roberto Ronco.